X100 WCL-X100 vs. XF 18mm F/2 and TCL-X100 vs. XF 35mm F/1.4, a detailed comparison.

 Which should you get?

 Easy.
 If an X100 camera is your only proper camera already, picking up the converters makes all kinds of sense.
-I think the only limiting factor is the price.
+I think the only limiting factors might be the added size—particularly with the TCL— and price.
 Of all the items Fuji discounts, I would think the converters would be in regular rebate rotation.

-On the wide end it’s less critical which you choose, but I my recommendation would have to be the WCL-X100 on your X100.
-Use the dough you save for a 14mm f/2.8 on your interchangeable body.
+On the wide end it’s less critical which you choose, but my recommendation would have to be the WCL-X100 on your X100.
+Use the dough you save for an XF 14mm F/2.8 on your interchangeable body.